 - Although the figures are difficult to estimate, up to 100,000 people or more worldwide meet the formal diagnostic criteria in the general population.

 - The prevalence among athletes has not yet been determined through formal clinical studies, and much of the information has been extrapolated from the general population.

 - As social influences change and promote a more muscular physique, children at younger and younger ages are at greater risk of developing body image disorders such as muscle dysmorphia.

-In one study, 3 types of body bodies were presented to 3 teenagers on a laptop.
-Each was asked to select a body type based on 3 questions:
+In one study, three types of body bodies were presented to 3 teenagers on a laptop.
+Each was asked to select a body type based on three questions:

 - How would you like your body to look?

 - How do you think the ideal male body should be?

 - What do you think others believe your body is?

 Subjects were presented with various body types and asked to select the one that most closely resembled their own.

 In the first two questions, the children selected body types that weighed 30 to 40 pounds more than the reference image, while the answers to the third question revealed that they perceived that their bodies were much thinner and weaker than they were.
 They were.